MarleDK/efb/README.md

 - A search mode searching through "closed" directories as well, maybe using capital s
   - In this case all files should not be kept in memory
   - The user interface might also be tricky, if you find a file nested in 7 directories
+- A "history" to show the last X opened files
 - A "bookmarking" to always show files at the top
 - A grep like search to find files with specific content, perhaps on 'f'
 - Implement Colors